zachlim98/PowerX-Screener/README.md

 # PowerX-Screener
- Screener combining the PowerX Strategy with the TTM Squeeze
+Screener combining the PowerX Strategy with the TTM Squeeze.
+The [PowerX Strategy](https://www.amazon.com/PowerX-Strategy-Stocks-Options-Minutes/dp/0692048596) simply combines the RSI, the Stochastic Indicator, and the MACD to form buy and sell signals.
+Markus Heitkoetter (the creator of the strategy) has a screener that allows one to scan for stocks matching certain parameters (described in his book).
+This attempts to replicate that screener and add in additional confirmations with the famous (or infamous depending on how you see it) TTM Squeeze indicator.